Albert0i/RU204/article.md

 8. **Survey Responses**
    - Open-ended answers in surveys where respondents can provide free-text responses.

 This type of data does not fall into traditional realm of business data processing and even not exists when RDBMS was invented on late 70's of last century.
+It is the new application scenarios which bring about new forms of data...

 #### Section 2